If you are supplying or selling alcohol, food and entertainment you will need a licence to comply with the Licensing Act 2003.

 We (Derby City Council) are the licensing authority for issuing these licences.
 We have a Licensing policy document which explains our licensing.

 The Licensing Act 2003 requires us to review our policy every five years.
-Our current Licensing policy document was approved in December 2010 and will be our Licensing Policy from February 2011 to February 2016.
+Our current Licensing policy document will be reviewed in February 2021.

 Under the Licensing Act 2003 you will need a licence for 'licensable activities'.
 These are to: